richarddubay/coe-training/lesson-5-server/lesson-5.7-auth/lesson.md

  */
 const router = Router();

-// POST: Sign up a player (add)
+// POST: Sign up a person (add)
 /**
  * @openapi
  * /signup:
  *   post:
- *     description: Creates a new player.
+ *     description: Creates a new account.
  *     tags: [Auth]
  *     responses:
  *       201:
- *         description: Returns the JSON info for the created player.
+ *         description: Returns the JSON info for the created account.
  *       500:
  *         description: Returns error information if the API calls fails.
  */